The dream of reaching the CIF playoffs in boys’ basketball remains alive at St. Monica despite a week when the Mariners lost all three of their games.

 Against Cathedral, St. Monica was tied with three minutes to play.
 But the Mariners were then outscored, 9-0.

 “Our defense was good in that game,” said Depa.

 Against LaSalle, which is ranked fifth in its CIF division, St. Monica’s intermission deficit was only 17-13.
 But scoring star Bryce Hamaguchi made only two of 17 shots and backcourt partner Jonathon Azur remained out with a knee injury.

 Azur has been cleared to practice and might return this week.

 “We expected to miss him but we didn’t know how much,” said Depa.
 “As it turns out, his absence has hurt us tremendously.”

-St. Monica began this week with a win in a non-league game against Brethren Christian, 47-44.
-They opposed Mary Star Wednesday, however the results were unavailable at press time.
+St. Monica was scheduled to begin this week with a non-league game against Brethren Christian Monday and opposed Mary Star Wednesday with the results unavailable at press time.
 On Friday, February 2, St. Monica will be at Cathedral.